 I slightly modified the adapter that I made for my tiller lock so that it also accepts the universal joint bracket.
 This way, I can swap between the tiller lock and the tiller extension with just two screws if I want to.
 If you don’t have such an adapter, attach the universal joint bracket directly to the tiller handle.

-The Ronstan Battlestick attaches to the bracket by sliding the rectangular “key” sideways into the slot in the bracket.
+The universal joint attaches to the bracket by sliding the rectangular “key” sideways into the slot in the bracket.
 The attachment cap snaps over the bracket to keep the tiller extension from detaching during use.
-You can remove the tiller extension by unsnapping the cap and sliding the universal joint sideways.
+You can remove the tiller extension by unsnapping the cap and sliding the universal joint in the opposite direction.

 I like using my tiller extension when I have crew onboard to set and trim the headsail and all I need to do is mind the tiller and trim the mainsail.
-But when I’m single-handing, I prefer the tiller lock so that I can have both hands temporarily free to do everything else too.
+But when I’m single-handing, I also use my tiller autopilot so that I can have both hands temporarily free to do everything else too.

 Would you like to be notified when I publish more posts like this?
 Enter your email address below to subscribe to this blog and receive notifications of new posts by email.
 You will also receive occasional newsletters with exclusive info and deals only for subscribers and the password to the Downloads page.
 It’s free and you can unsubscribe at any time but almost nobody does!